 RAD-25

-The 11th International Symposium on Radiative Transfer (RAD-25) will be held in Kuşadasi, Türkiye, on June 15-20, 2025 (with registration open on June 15).
+The 11th International Symposium on Radiative Transfer (RAD-25) will be held in KoruMar Hotel De Luxe, Kuşadasi, Türkiye, on June 15-20, 2025.
 RAD-25 is built on the success of ten previous Radiation Symposia held in Kuşadasi, 1995, 1997, in Antalya, 2001, in Istanbul, 2004, in Bodrum, 2007, in Antalya, 2010, in Kusadasi, 2013, in Cappadocia, 2016 in Athens, 2019, and in Thessaloniki, Greece, 2023.
 As before, the main objective of the Symposium is to bring together scientists and engineers involved in radiative transfer research and to provide a relaxed atmosphere for in-depth discussion of theory, experiments, and applications.

 The Symposium will also serve as the formal presentation venue for the 2025 Viskanta Young Scientist Award.